 I have been editing texts for more than twenty-five years.
-Beginning with academic texts in the Humanities (while also teaching academic writing, research methods, and the rhetoric of narrative), I have steadily expanded the range of texts I work on, first adding Social Science texts, then developing my expertise in development communications (with a focus on human rights, gender and sexuality, and education policy), and more recently finding that I also have a talent for editing memoirs and fiction.
+Beginning with academic texts in the humanities (while also teaching academic writing, research methods, and the rhetoric of narrative), I have steadily expanded the range of texts I work on to include texts in the social sciences and in development communications (with a focus on human rights, gender and sexuality, and education policy).
+More recently, I have also begun editing memoirs and fiction.

 I have a PhD in English from Queen's University at Kingston and taught English literature, writing, speech arts, and theatre at universities in Canada, Kenya, and Botswana for more than 20 years with consistently excellent student and peer evaluations.
 For several years I was the senior editor at Arcadia Communications in Nairobi, which specialized in research, writing, editing, and communication planning for NGOs.
 From 2003 until 2006, I was the founding editor of Future Positive, a lifestyle magazine for people living with HIV and AIDS in southern Africa, and since 2011 I have been lead editor of Q-zine, an online review of African LGBTQ arts and culture.

 In my own name, I have published scholarly articles on African postcolonial literature and human rights activism.
 As ghost-writer or editor, I have written, co-written, or edited numerous sectoral studies, annual reports, backgrounders, project reports, academic articles and other materials on a wide range of topics.
 From 2005 to 2008, I was a consulting editor with the Council for the Development of Social Science Research in Africa (CODESRIA).
 At the University of Botswana, I coordinated the Writers Workshop and mentored a number of young writers who went on to careers in journalism, public relations, technical writing, or communication management.